j1yoo/j1yoo.github.io/_posts/2017-06-08-Crawling-SEC-10k.md

 ---
 layout: post
-title: "Crawling SEC 10-K Forms using R"
+title: "Crawling all of the SEC 10-K forms available on the web (EDGAR website) using R"
 categories: misc
 ---

-test
+End of Code